Patella (Kneecap)

 Can the patella be dislocated?

-Diagnosis is typically made through physical examination and imaging tests such as X-rays or MRI.
+Diagnosis typically involves a physical examination, medical history, and imaging tests such as X-rays or an MRI.

 If you have any feedback, please get in touch.